We kindly invite you to the opening of the exhibition Slovene Alpine Architecture 2008-2018, on Monday, 28th January 2019 at 8 pm.

 12:00 – 18:00

-DESSA gallery is an Advisory Committee Member, which presents the most important European awards for architecture, the EUmiesAwards.
+an Advisory Committee Member, which presents the most important European awards for architecture, the EUmiesAwards.

 The private institute DESSA architectural center has the status of a non-governmental organization that works in the public interest in the field of culture (Ministry of Culture) and in the field of spatial planning (Ministry of Natural Resources and Spatial Planning).